 3. Multiple phone numbers

-Use your cell phone number not home or work.
+Use your cell phone number not home or work and certainly not all three.

 4. Multiple email addresses